 This complex cocktail was created by mixologist Duggan McDonnell for Averna.
-It requires just three ingredients, though each brings a fascinating an array of flavors to the mix.
+It requires just three ingredients, though each brings its own a fascinating an array of flavors to the mix.
 The tawny port wine offers a slight sweetness, the bourbon brings in a warming oak, and Averna gives it an herbal and bittersweet undertone.

 Since both Averna and port are digestifs, the beatnik is an ideal after-dinner drink.
 You'll find it to be an amazing follow-up to a steak dinner and a fabulous way to end any meal with family and friends.